 *Note: This guide results in an architecture for a basic WordPress website intended for personal use or learning.
 This tutorial is not recommended for business-level websites with high scalability needs.
-For a more advanced tutorial, see the Build a Wordpress Website Project or Wordpress: Best Practices on AWS.

 Quick tip: With Amazon Lightsail you can launch a WordPress website within minutes for a low, predictable price Jumpstart your website with Amazon Lightsail >>

 Open the Amazon Web Services Management Console and you can keep this step-by-step guide open.
 When the screen loads, enter your user name and password to get started.
 Then find EC2 under Compute, and double click to open the dashboard.

 Now you are in the Amazon EC2 dashboard, click Launch Instance from the dashboard to create and configure your virtual machine.